lanl-aea/turbo-turtle/docs/gui.rst

 In adition to displaying a help message in the plug-in user interface, Turbo-Turtle plug-ins utilize built-in Abaqus/CAE features to display more information about a GUI plug-in.
 In the same way you would access a Turbo-Turtle plug-in (through the 'Plug-ins' menu), navigate to the 'About Plug-ins' tab at the bottom of the 'Plug-ins' drop-down menu.
-Here you will see the available information for all GUI plug-ins that are available in your Abaqus/CAE environment.
+Here you can find information for all GUI plug-ins that are available in your Abaqus/CAE environment.
 Expand the 'Turbo-Turtle' section and then click the name of the plug-in you need help with.
 Note that there will be no information on the 'Turbo-Turtle' tab, but rather within the sub-tabs for different Turbo-Turtle plug-ins.

-From each plug-in's tab in the 'About Plug-ins' menu, you can see author, version, install directory, a 'View' help button, applicable Abaqus/CAE modules, and a description of the plug-in.
-Clicking the 'View' help button will launch a web-browser linked to locally installed version of the HTML documentation.
+From each plug-in's sub-tab in the 'About Plug-ins...Turbo-Turtle' menu, you can see author, version, and install directory information; a 'View' help button; applicable Abaqus/CAE modules for the plug-in; and a description of the plug-in.
+Clicking the 'View' help button will launch a web-browser linked to the locally installed version of the HTML documentation.